AdobeDocs/pdfservices-api-documentation/src/pages/overview/digital-seal-api/quickstarts.md

 2. image/jpeg
 3. image/png

-#### Signature Asset Id
+#### Signature Image
-A file asset ID of the signature image (i.e., drawn signature) to use as part of the signature field's signed appearance.
+Specifies asset ID generated after uploading the signature image (i.e., drawn signature) used as part of the signature field's signed appearance.
 The format of the asset should be among the below format.